 - 1. Urgent stent exchange and antibiotics

 - 2. Antibiotics and stent exchange as per the initial schedule

-- 3. Other (please define)."
+- 3. Other (please define)

 Participation was voluntary and anonymous.
 No financial compensation was offered to respondents.
-The Chi-Square/Fisher test was used for categorical data analysis.
+The Chi-squared and Fisher test were used for categorical data analysis.
 Statistical analysis was performed using Prism 8.0 software.
 P-value was considered significant if <0.05.